MayankGoel28/CompetitiveProgramming/README.md

-# DynamicProgramming
+#Hey!
-As part of improving my competitive programming skills, I'm taking an oath to do all 106 basic problems on GeeksForGeeks for Dynamic Programming.
-Here goes.
+These are a bunch of practice problems that I am uploading on Github for various purposes.